Burgundy Private Wine Tour

 • Chauffeured Mercedes

-Dinner tonight is a relaxed and very cozy affair at wine lovers haunt Dr. Wine.
-Enjoy light dishes like basil marinated shrimp with lemon cream, thyme scented roast baby lamb chops, and cherry Clafoutis, with wines from Chassagne- Montrachet, and Chambolle- Musigny.
+Dinner tonight will be a relaxed and cozy affair at the wine lovers’ haunt, Dr. Wine.
+Enjoy light dishes like basil-marinated shrimp with lemon cream, thyme-scented roast baby lamb chops, and cherry Clafoutis, with wines from Chassagne-Montrachet and Chambolle-Musigny.

 Au Revoir La Bourgogne!